I have never liked creating reports and custom tables based on filters for end users. I don’t think any developer does.

 - Formats of output should be automatic based on django settings and be able to be overriden

-But a picture paints 1000 words so here are some screenshots of what I am trying to create:
+But pictures paints 1000 words, so here are some screenshots of what I am trying to create:

 The main report screen:

-Available options that are update dependent fields and uncheck users not linked to specific projects or clients:
+Available options that update dependent fields and uncheck users not linked to specific projects or clients: